 Summary: The 12-month average for the building materials use tax has been steadily climbing.
 Even during the pandemic, 2020 levels are more than 10 percent higher than the 2019 12-month moving average.
 By April 2022, the 12-month average was more than 70 percent higher than the average in April 2019.
 While this is a reflection of the level of activity, it also encompasses the growth in the prices of construction materials.
+Since May 2022, the 12-month moving average has been on the decline, but still remains above pre-Pandemic levels.

 Source: Larimer County

 Frequency: monthly, no delay

-Updated: 01/20/2023
+Updated: 04/26/2023